open-telemetry/semantic-conventions/docs/database/redis.md

 This attribute has stability level RELEASE CANDIDATE.

+**[3]:** If readily available and if there is a single operation name that describes the database call.
+The operation name MAY be parsed from the query text, in which case it SHOULD be the single operation name found in the query.

+**[4]:** The status code returned by the database.
+Usually it represents an error code, but may also represent partial success, warning, or differentiate between various types of successful outcomes.
+Semantic conventions for individual database systems SHOULD document what `db.response.status_code` means in the context of that system.
+This attribute has stability level RELEASE CANDIDATE.

+**[5]:** If the operation failed and status code is available.

+**[6]:** The `error.type` SHOULD match the `db.response.status_code` returned by the database or the client library, or the canonical name of exception that occurred.
+When using canonical exception type name, instrumentation SHOULD do the best effort to report the most relevant type.
+For example, if the original exception is wrapped into a generic one, the original exception SHOULD be preferred.
+Instrumentations SHOULD document how `error.type` is populated.

+**[7]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

+**[8]:** If using a port other than the default port for this DBMS and if `server.address` is set.

+**[9]:** Operations are only considered batches when they contain two or more operations, and so `db.operation.batch.size` SHOULD never be `1`.
+This attribute has stability level RELEASE CANDIDATE.

-**[9]:** For **Redis**, the value provided for `db.query.text` SHOULD correspond to the syntax of the Redis CLI.
+**[10]:** For **Redis**, the value provided for `db.query.text` SHOULD correspond to the syntax of the Redis CLI.
 If, for example, the [`HMSET` command](https://redis.io/commands/hmset) is invoked, `"HMSET myhash field1 'Hello' field2 'World'"` would be a suitable value for `db.query.text`.

-**[10]:** Non-parameterized query text SHOULD NOT be collected by default unless there is sanitization that excludes sensitive data, e.g. by redacting all literal values present in the query text.
+**[11]:** Non-parameterized query text SHOULD NOT be collected by default unless there is sanitization that excludes sensitive data, e.g. by redacting all literal values present in the query text.
 See [Sanitization of `db.query.text`](../../docs/database/database-spans.md#sanitization-of-dbquerytext).
 Parameterized query text SHOULD be collected by default (the query parameter values themselves are opt-in, see [`db.query.parameter.<key>`](../../docs/attributes-registry/db.md)).

-**[11]:** If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.
+**[12]:** If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[12]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[13]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

-**[13]:** Query parameters should only be captured when `db.query.text` is parameterized with placeholders.
+**[14]:** Query parameters should only be captured when `db.query.text` is parameterized with placeholders.
 If a parameter has no name and instead is referenced only by index, then `<key>` SHOULD be the 0-based index.
 This attribute has stability level RELEASE CANDIDATE.